JacekBialek/PriceIndices/README.md

 **data\_preparing**

-This function returns a prepared data frame based on the user's data set.
+This function returns a prepared data frame based on the user's data set (you can check if your data set it is suitable for further price index calculation by using **data\_check** function).
 The resulting data frame is ready for further data processing (such as data selecting, matching or filtering) and it is also ready for price index calculations (if only it contains the required columns).
 The resulting data frame is free from missing values, zero or negative prices and quantities.
 As a result, the column **time** is set to be **Date** type (in format: 'Year-Month-01'), while the columns **prices** and **quantities** are set to be *numeric*.
 If the *description* parameter is set to *TRUE* then the column **description** is set to be *character* type (otherwise it is deleted).
 Please note that the **milk** set is an already prepared dataset but let us assume for a moment that we want to make sure that it does not contain missing values and we do not need the column **description** for further calculations.
 For this purpose, we use the **data\_preparing** function as follows:

 ``` r
 head(data_preparing(milk, time="time",prices="prices",quantities="quantities"))